Mar 7, 2023 • 7 min read

 A tactical approach to timing can transform your holiday.
 If you're visiting during August and September (the hottest months of the year), you'll want to avoid spending too much time outside in the late morning and early afternoon.
 Take advantage of the extended opening times offered by many museums – crowds tend to thin out after 5pm, and the Library of Congress, the Smithsonian Museum of Natural History and the National Gallery of Art are just a few of the institutions that run so-called "late nights."

-The US Botanic Garden, which is free to visit, has a dedicated Children's Garden where younger visitors can help staff care for the various plants, along with a scavenger trail lined with rare plants – kids who spot certain species can get a passport book stamped.
+The US Botanic Garden, located near the US Capitol, is a lush and educational destination that is, best of all, free to visit.
+One of the highlights is the dedicated Children's Garden, where younger visitors can help staff care for the various plants.
+The Botanic Garden also offers a scavenger trail lined with rare plants – kids who spot certain species can get a passport book stamped.

 A riverboat tour is a great activity for kids, who can tick off the city's famous landmarks as they float along the Potomac.
 Capitol River Cruises offers a range of sailings, although their 45-minute scenic sightseeing cruise hits all the highlights.
-Tickets are priced around $25 for adults and $15 for children between three and 12.
-Kids under three are free.
+Tickets are priced around $25 for adults and $15 for children between 3 and 12.
+Kids under 3 are free.

 Let's face it: teenagers and tweenagers are prone to occasional protestations of boredom, but we've got the perfect solution for anyone who starts to moan about being "museumed out."